The 15 Most Useful Websites for College Students

 As interesting and inspiring as they are informative, TED Talks are a great way to learn about the world around you, learn about industries, and come up with new ideas for class projects.

 In today’s world, there’s no need to fork out cash for an expensive calculator.
 RealCalc is a scientific calculator you can download to your phone or computer and use to accomplish almost any math assignment you may have.
 Looking for a degree program or trying to finish one off?
-CollegeAmerica has excellent options for students looking to better their careers and their lives.
+Independence University has excellent options for students looking to better their careers and their lives.
 Learn more about our degree programs.